Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

     <i>Output of the nebari init help command</i>
 </p>

-We can see that the `nebari init` command has a lot of available options.
-If we are using Nebari first time and we don't know exactly what other each of the options represent, then running `nebari init --guided-init` will guide us through a simple questionnaire which provides helpful information ,and links to additional resources, to assist with a number of important decisions.
+The `nebari init` command has many available options.
+If a user is trying Nebari for the first time, it's hard to know what other each of these options represent.
+As a result, we implemented a helpful guided initialization wizard: `nebari init --guided-init`.
+This command guides the user through a simple questionnaire to provide helpful information and links for a number of important decisions that the user needs to make.

 ```bash
   `nebari init --guided-init`